opengovern/plugin-semgrep/README.md

-# OpenGovernance Describer Template
+# Plugin Template for opencomply

-This document is a GitHub repository temmplate for write describers for any Provider you want.
+This document is a GitHub repository template for writing custom Integration Plugins for Opencomply

 - [OpenGovernance Describer Template](#opengovernance-describer-template)
 - [Instructions](#instructions)